 2013 was an exciting year of growth at PromptCloud and feels like it went a mile a minute.
 Here’s a moment to some of the most amusing tasks that kept us on our toes and took our crawl platform forward.
 Following is a list of such requirements that came along-

-7. Search-based crawls– Last year saw us getting into a lot of search-based crawls – either within a site or on the web.
-We searched a list of ISBNs on a re-commerce site to extract the book’s details; there were searches for certain routes to retrieve results from flight/bus ticketing websites; searches were also done on the web to analyze the top results for a particular keyword on a known domain.
+Last year saw us getting into a lot of search-based crawls – either within a site or on the web.
+We searched for a list of ISBNs on a re-commerce site to extract the book’s details; there were searching for certain routes to retrieve results from flight/bus ticketing websites; searches were also done on the web to analyze the top results for a particular keyword in a known domain.

-Being a vertical-agnostic solution, we’ve been lucky to have served customers from across domains with same ease and whiz.
-According to our analysis, price comparison (both eCommerce and re-commerce) and social media monitoring is trending.
-These are the verticals that have immersed themselves into Big Data as it gets further democratized.
+Being a vertical-agnostic solution, we’ve been lucky to have served customer loyalty from across domains with same ease and whiz.
+According to our analysis, price comparison (both eCommerce and re-commerce) and social media monitoring are trending.
+These are the verticals that have immersed themselves in Big Data as it gets further democratized.

 We do have a roadmap for the next year and are eager to turn on the execution engine.
 We’ll keep you posted as unprecedented use cases unfold.
 Do leave your comments here.